Dinosaurs in Jurassic Park: Pachycephalosaurus

 Pachycephalosaurus appears in The Lost World and its film adaptation.
 For the film, it was created as a 5 ft dinosaur measuring eight feet long, though the real animal was 16 ft long.
 Three versions of the Pachycephalosaurus were created for filming: a full hydraulic puppet, a head, and a head-butter.
 The latter was built to withstand high impact for a scene in which the dinosaur head-butts one of the hunter vehicles using its domed skull.
 The puppet version was one of the most complex created for the film, and was used for a scene in which the dinosaur is captured.
-The legs of the puppet were controlled through pneumatics.
+The legs were controlled through pneumatics.
 Among the public, Pachycephalosaurus is the best-known member of the Pachycephalosauria clade, in part because of its appearance in The Lost World: Jurassic Park.
 Later research suggested that the animal's skull was not used for head-butting.

-In Jurassic World, a Pachycephalosaurus briefly appears on a surveillance screen inside the park's control room.
+In Jurassic World, a Pachycephalosaurus briefly appears on a surveillance screen in the park's control room.